 3.0 Access and Change Control Audit: Does the cloud provider meet current SSAE 16 SOC2 Type 2 certification?

 Before answering this question, and on the off chance these acronyms are all Greek to you, let me give a plug for our SAS 70, SSAE 16 & SOC: Understanding Audit Terminology article that defines each of these audit terms.
 Now back to the question at hand.
 All of the data centers housing our Eze Private Cloud in the United States hold either SAS70 or SSAE 16 certifications.
 Our international data centers hold the appropriate ISO certifications.
+The Eze Private Cloud services also hold a SOC 2 certification.

 4.0 Vulnerability Assessment: Does the cloud provider perform regular vulnerability assessments to determine security gaps?